skhudolii/University-Management-System/README.md

    - Interfaces: Defines interfaces used by other layers.
    - Domain Services: Implements business logic and rules.
    - ViewModels: Provides data models for views.
+   - Attributes: Contains custom attributes for data validation and other purposes.

 2. Infrastructure:
    - EF Core types: Includes the DbContext and migration configurations.